JoeySoprano420/EAL-English-Assembly-Language-/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Modified QSRLC License.
 See the LICENSE file for details.
 ```

 This setup ensures that the `EngAssemLang` programming language is well-documented, easily installable, and provides a complete